awslabs/aws-ai-solution-kit/docs/en/security.md

 ##IAM roles

-Amazon Web Services Identity and Access Management (IAM) roles allow customers to assign fine-grained access policies and permissions to services and users on Amazon Web Services.
+AWS Identity and Access Management (IAM) roles allow customers to assign fine-grained access policies and permissions to services and users on AWS.
 This solution creates IAM roles that grant access between components of the solution.